20 best eco-friendly gift ideas 2023

 Using a gift bag is a great way to present a gift, and a major benefit of it is that the bag itself can be easily reused for years to come.

 Keep hold of any gift bags that you're given as they're bound to come in handy the next time you give away a gift.
-And, if you're ever buying one new, try to look for ones that are recyclable, and in particular, ones made from brown and/or recycled paper.
+And, if you're ever buying one new, look for recyclable ones.
+Or try to find ones made from brown and/or recycled paper.

 Reuse boxes and packaging from deliveries